doczjs/docz/README.md

 ## 📟 &nbsp; Install and Usage

 Be easy is one of our core principles.
-So, to getting started with docz is something really easy and quick.
+So, getting started with docz is something really easy and quick.
 First of all, you need to install docz on your project using some package manager

 ```bash
 $ yarn add docz --dev
 ```

-Then create some `.mdx` anywhere file inside your project:
+Then create some `.mdx` file anywhere inside your project:

 ```markdown
 ---